 To enroll in the Micro Master program, the learner must possess:

-Université Libérale de Paris reserves the highest decision-making power for admission whether to accept or not accept after a specific review of each candidate’s profile to ensure that they can comprehend and gain benefits when participating.
+Université Libérale de Paris reserves the highest decision-making power for admission whether to accept or not accept after a specific review of each candidate’s profile to ensure they can comprehend and gain benefits when participating.
 For the fake university or diploma mills, SIMI shall not be accepted.

 After graduating from Micro Master programs, students receive all certified documents from Université Libérale de Paris.

-Paris-U Micro Master Degree is the certified at the master level and is equivalent to:
+Paris-U Micro Master Degree is certified at the master level and is equivalent to:

 Students can convert all credits and the full tuition fee when participating in the Paris-U academic programs if they want to study for an academic degree.